You don't have an AI problem. You have a process problem.

 AI agents give you a sense of control.
 You ask for something, you get a result, and it works.
 That feels tight.
 But under the hood, nothing has changed about the foundation of your system.
 The shortcuts and the "we'll fix that later" mentality are still there.
 You just notice them less quickly.

 Claude Code's source code shouldn't have ended up on the street because of a misconfigured setting in a package.
 That's the whole story.
 No complex analysis needed.
-But it's a good reminder that the real challenges aren't in what AI does — they're in the foundation we build around it.
+But it's a good reminder that the real challenges aren't in what AI does, but in the foundation we build around it.